 Seal-up Holes and Cracks

-Little cockroaches are not only creepy fast but are also experts in disappearing quickly; they can do so thanks to the holes and cracks on the walls, cabinets, and furniture.
+Little cockroaches are not only creepy fast but are also experts in disappearing quickly; they can do so thanks to the holes and cracks in the walls, cabinets, and furniture.

-Their tiny size and fast legs help them escape quickly, making it harder to kill.
+Their tiny size and fast legs help them escape quickly, making killing harder.